anyaevostinar/anyaevostinar.github.io/classes/201-s26/syllabus.md

 However, copious research shows that interleaving is the most effective in the long term.
 It is again the very process of struggling to recall something you learned a while ago that triggers your brain to then store that information into long term memory.
 Interleaving also leads to higher *transfer* abilities, where you are able to apply what you know to a new problem.
 (If you want to learn more about this, there are several excellent books, but one I recommend currently is Range: Why Generalists Triumph in a Specialized World by David Epstein.)

-### Pair Programming
-Pair programming is a very common practice in computer science industry, where two programmers sit at a shared computer and both engage in the process of writing a program.
-One is the 'driver' at the keyboard for a block of time while the other is the 'navigator' that is watching and thinking through the overall program, as well as spotting typos.
-You switch roles regularly (every 10-15 minutes or whenever the navigator has an 'aha' moment) and are both fully engaged in the task for the whole time.
-This method of programming has been shown to be highly effective in producing better code (not necessarily in a shorter period of time though) and leading to a better understanding of the problem for both programmers.
-We'll use pair programming a lot in this course for several reasons: 1) as I said, it is very common in industry, so it's good for you to get comfortable with it; 2) it is used in many upper level courses at Carleton, so again good for you to be comfortable with it; 3) ultimately it improves the learning and understanding of the people involved; and 4) when you are struggling with new concepts, it can feel a lot more doable when you have someone else there who is struggling with you.

-*This syllabus is based heavily on the syllabus from Anna Rafferty.*